closeio/tasktiger-admin/README.rst

 infrastructure or a Wiki. ``integration_config`` should be a list of tuples that specify the integration name and URL template.

-The URL template supports three variables:
+The URL template supports four variables:

 * ``task_id``: Current task id
 * ``queue``: Task queue name